bonytoni/freelance-marketplace-frontend/README.md

 Integrates custom built API from the backend to store all the listings and services and retrieve them on the front end

+## Comments
+Due to the large number of images, you may experience some delays in nagivating Circus.
+Furthermore, we encode images to base-64 strings and store them in the backend, each of which are extremely long.
+In the future, we could implement a faster way to store and retrieve images.

 ## The Team
 **Clara Lee** cl874: Product Designer
 **Jennifer Gu** jg2368: Full Stack Developer